LucaSain/Engineering-in-Foreign-Languages/Chemestry/Semester I/Lectures/Week 4.md

 # YESnoYeneeYupnopeYeahNeahYFDA+RATIO-BAND IDK WHAT'S THAT FOR, NICI EU 🚝
 ik ben een jonge meid
 geen haas. om een haas hebben
-ik ben een huis hebben
+ik ben een aas
+dat is

+## Thermodynamic system
+Thhermodynamic system: a part of the universe separated by a real or imaginary boundary from the rest of the universe.
+The surroundings comprises the region